calebzulawski/rust-simd-book/src/1-intro.md

 </center>

 SIMD operations make use of special _vector_ registers to perform operations on multiple values at once.
-Each element of these vectors are also known as _lanes_.
+The elements of these vectors are also known as _lanes_.